RabbitCare

 Are cucumbers safe for rabbits?

-Yes, cucumbers are safe for rabbits to eat.
-They are not toxic and most rabbits enjoy their crunchy texture.
-Because they are mostly water, cucumbers can be hydrating and refreshing, particularly during warm weather.
+Yes, cucumbers are safe for healthy adult rabbits to eat in small amounts.
+They are not toxic, and many rabbits enjoy their cool, crunchy texture.
+Because cucumber is mostly water, it can be a refreshing treat, particularly during warm weather.

 Water and nutrients